|Updates to this chapter underway and due imminently|

 Developing a search is often an iterative and exploratory process.
 It involves exploring trade-offs between search terms and assessing their overall impact on the sensitivity and precision of the search.
 It is often difficult to decide in a scientific or objective way when a search is complete and search strategy development can stop.
 The ability to decide when to stop typically develops through experience of developing many strategies.
-Suggestions for stopping rules have been made around the retrieval of new records, for example to stop if adding in a series of new terms to a database search strategy yields no new relevant records, or if precision falls below a particular cut-off (Chilcott et al 2003).
+Suggestions for stopping rules have been made around the retrieval of new records, for example to stop if adding in a series of new terms to a database search strategy yields no new relevant records, or if precision falls below a particular cut-off point (Chilcott et al 2003).
 Stopping might also be appropriate when the removal of terms or concepts results in missing relevant records.
 Another consideration is the amount of evidence that has already accrued: in topics where evidence is scarce, authors might need to be more cautious about deciding when to stop searching.
-Although many methods have been described to assist with deciding when to stop developing the search, there has been little formal evaluation of the approaches (Booth 2010, Wood and Arber 2019).
+Although many methods have been described to assist with deciding when to stop developing the search, there has been little formal evaluation of the approaches (Booth 2010, Arber and Wood 2021).

 Relative recall (Sampson et al 2006, Sampson and McGowan 2011) requires a range of searches to have been conducted so that the relevant studies have been built up by a set of sensitive searches.
 The performance of the individual searches can then be assessed in each individual database by determining how many of the studies that were deemed eligible for the evidence synthesis and were indexed within a database, can be found by the database search used to populate the synthesis.
 If a search in a database did not perform well and missed many studies, then that search strategy is likely to have been suboptimal.
-If the search strategy found most of the studies that were available to be found in the database then it was likely to have been a sensitive strategy.
+If the search strategy found most of the studies that were available to be found in the database, then it was likely to have been a sensitive strategy.
 Assessments of precision could also be made, but these mostly inform future search approaches since they cannot affect the searches and record assessment already undertaken.
 Relative recall may be most useful at the end of the search process since it relies on the achievement of several searches to make judgements about the overall performance of strategies.

 In evidence synthesis involving qualitative data, searching is often more organic and intertwined with the analysis such that the searching stops when new information ceases to be identified (Booth 2016).
 The reasons for stopping need to be documented and it is suggested that explanations or justifications for stopping may centre around saturation (Booth 2016).
 Further information on searches for qualitative evidence can be found in Chapter 21.